MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 The **Stop and Quarantine File** action includes stopping running processes, quarantining the files, and deleting persistent data such as registry keys.

-This action takes effect on devices with Windows 10, version 1703 or later, and Windows 11 and Server 2012 R2+, where the file was observed in the last 30 days.
+This action takes effect on devices with Windows 10, version 1703 or later, and Windows 11 and Windows Server 2012 R2 or later, where the file was observed in the last 30 days.

 > [!NOTE]
 > You'll be able to restore the file from quarantine at any time.